CSCfi/machine-learning-scripts/courses/yandex2017/README.md

 Higher School of Economics ([hse.ru](http://hse.ru)), and CSC on February 1-3, 2017.

 Every user should be assigned a unique port number, in this example we use 8899.
-Please make sure you use the port number assigned to you by the course organizers.
+During the course please make sure you use the port number assigned to you by the course organizers.
+Otherwise, you are free to select a suitable port from the range 1024-49151.

 ## First terminal window (runs Jupyter notebook server):